dowusubekoe-dev/aws-course_k21-academy/README.md

 The CloudWatch dashboard feature enables you to access all the metrics for your resources from a single location.
 For example, you can use a CloudWatch dashboard to monitor the CPU utilization of an Amazon EC2 instance, the total number of requests made to an Amazon S3 bucket, and more.
 AWS Trusted Advisor is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
 Categories include Performance and Fault tolerance.

 ## AWS:- Application Services SNS, SES, SQS, & SWF
-Amazon Simple Notification Service (Amazon SNS) is a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
+### Amazon Simple Notification Service (Amazon SNS)
+Is a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
 * A2A pub/sub functionality provides topics for high-throughput, push-based, many-to-many messaging between distributed systems, micro servers and event-driven sever less applications.
 * A2P functionality enables you to send messages to users at scale via SMS, mobile push, and email.

-Amazon Simple Email Service (SES) is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.
+### Amazon Simple Email Service (SES)
+Is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.
+### Amazon SWF
-Amazon SWF helps developers build, run, and scale background jobs that have parallel or sequential steps.
+Helps developers build, run, and scale background jobs that have parallel or sequential steps.
 Also known as a fully managed state tracker and task coordinator in the cloud.

 ## AWS:- DevOps Tools
+### AWS CodeCommit
-AWS CodeCommit is a fully-managed source control service that hosts secure Git-based repositories.
+Is a fully-managed source control service that hosts secure Git-based repositories.
 Helps team to collaborate on code in a highly scalable ecosystem.
 Eliminates the need to operate your own source control system.

+### AWS CodeBuild
-AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+Is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
 No need to provision, manage, and scale your own servers so it scales continuously  and processes multiple builds concurrently.

-AWS CodeCommit + CodeBuild
+### AWS CodeDeploy

-AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your own on-premises server.
+Is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your own on-premises server.

+### AWS CodePipeline
-AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
+Is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 It automates the build, test, and deploy phases of your release process every time there is a code change, based on the release modem you define.
 * Source
 * Build
 * Test
 * Staging
 * Production

-AWS CodeStar is a cloud-based development service that provides the tools you need to quickly develop, build, and deploy application on AWS.
+**AWS CodeStar is a cloud-based development service that provides the tools you need to quickly develop, build, and deploy application on AWS.**

 ## AWS:- Security
 ### Shared Responsibility Model
 AWS controls the security of the cloud and the customer controls the security in the cloud.
 ￼
 #### Customers: Security in the cloud
 Customers are responsible for the security of everything that they create and put in the AWS Cloud.
 When using AWS services, you, the customer, maintain complete control over your content.
 You are responsible for managing security requirements for your content, including which content you choose to store on AWS, which AWS services you use, and who has access to that content.
 You also control how access rights are granted, managed, and revoked.

 The security steps that you take will depend on factors such as the services that you use, the complexity of your systems, and your company’s specific operational and security needs.
 Steps include selecting, configuring, and patching the operating systems that will run on Amazon EC2 instances, configuring security groups, and managing user accounts.
 * Patching software on Amazon EC2 instances
 * Setting permissions for Amazon S3 objects

 #### AWS: Security of the cloud
 AWS is responsible for security of the cloud.

 AWS operates, manages, and controls the components at all layers of infrastructure.
 This includes areas such as the host operating system, the virtualization layer, and even the physical security of the data centers from which services operate.

 AWS is responsible for protecting the global infrastructure that runs all of the services offered in the AWS Cloud.
 This infrastructure includes AWS Regions, Availability Zones, and edge locations.

 AWS manages the security of the cloud, specifically the physical infrastructure that hosts your resources, which include:
 * Physical security of data centers